va6un/va6un.github.io/_posts/2020/2020-01-03-smartforms.md

 Transaction code for smart-forms is `smartforms`.

+> * Forms are used to design the business documents such as offer letters, experience letters, pay bills etc.
+Forms are SAP Script, SMART forms.

 Form Interface: In Form-Interface -> `Tables`, we declare the internal tables that we need to import.